openequella/openequella.github.io/guides/InstallationAdminGuide.md

 This information is required to successfully install openEQUELLA.
 Incomplete details will cause the installation to fail.

-### PLACEHOLDER FOR INSTRUCTIONS ON CREATING/OBTAINING INSTALLATION FILES FOR OPEN openEQUELLA VIA APEREO

-1.  ...
-In Progress...
-Need to insert steps required to get install files

 ### Begin openEQUELLA Installation

 This procedure describes installing openEQUELLA using a graphical interface.
 The examples shown are using Windows although other GUIs such as X-windows will be similar.
 The wizard pages provide information on the required details.
 Read each page before entering information.

-1. PLACEHOLDER FOR WHERE THE INDIVIDUAL CAN DOWNLOAD THE equella-6.4-GAx Installer file.
+Note: It may be possible to install without requiring a GUI; see https://groups.google.com/a/apereo.org/d/msg/equella-users/v-MMOuoa7mk/UDbmSkKRAwAJ for discussion if this is important to you.

+1. Download equella-installer-x.x.zip (substitute x for the current minor version) from https://github.com/equella/Equella/releases
-2. Extract the equella-installer-xxxx.zip file to a temporary directory.
+2. Extract the equella-installer-x.x.zip file to a temporary directory.
 3. Navigate to the installer temporary directory and double-click on the enterprise-install file to start the installation.
-4. Click Next to display the Java Development Kit page.
+4. Click Next to display the Java Development Kit selection screen.
-5. Click Browse and navigate to the directory in which the JDK is installed.
+5. If unset or incorrect, click Browse and navigate to the directory in which the JDK is installed.
-6. Click Next to display the Install Directory page.
+6. Click Next to display the EQUELLA Install Directory page.
-7. Click Browser to select the location where openEQUELLA will be installed (e.g. ‘c:\equella’).
+7. If the path is incorrect, either type in an updated location or click "Browse" to select the location where openEQUELLA will be installed (e.g. ‘c:\equella’).
 8. Click Next to display the Database Server page.
 The database server group and database type must be entered to configure openEQUELLA with an empty database ready for use.
 9. Select the database type from the drop-down list (e.g. ‘SQL Server’).
 10. Select a Database Server from the following options: